MBATech-NMIMS-2021/CPP/Notes/Classmates Note's/Sam Varghese/Theory/CPP.md

 <hr>

-- `public`: Members are accessed from outside the class.
+- `public`: Members are accessed from anywhere where the object is visible.
 - `private`: Members can't be accessed from outside the class.
 - `protected`: Members can't be accessed from outside the class, however they can be accessed in inherited classes.